Black Satin Blackberry fruit

 A thornless and heat tolerant variety producing juicy crops through midsummer; lovely soft pink flowers and delicious deep blue-black berries are produced on semi-erect canes; this selection requires support or staking

-Black Satin Blackberry is a medium-sized shrub that is typically grown for its edible qualities.
+Black Satin Blackberry is a medium-sized shrub that is commonly grown for its edible qualities.
 It produces large clusters of navy blue oval berries with black overtones which are usually ready for picking in mid summer.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways: